tshepang/blog/content/am-joining-gittip.md

 tags = ['Python', 'Gittip']
 +++

-In [Why I'm signing up for Gittip], a core CPython commiter, Brett Cannon, mentions a great reason to reward FLOSS contributors
+In [Why I'm signing up for Gittip], a core CPython committer, Brett Cannon, mentions a great reason to reward FLOSS contributors
 financially: